-Have you ever felt confident and empowered at work, only to be suddenly struck by vertigo?
+Have you ever felt confident and empowered at work, only to be suddenly struck by vertigo episodes?
 Imagine feeling in control and productive as you tackle your to-do list with ease, only for the room to start spinning without warning, leaving you lightheaded and disoriented.
 Your heart races as you struggle to maintain your balance, and suddenly you're gripped by a sense of incapacity and fear.
 Feelings like these can be truly overwhelming, especially in an office setting where productivity is crucial.

 This scenario is all too familiar to those who suffer from vertigo while working in an office.
 The feeling of being in control and productive can be quickly replaced by a sense of helplessness and vulnerability.
 But don’t despair.
 There is a way to improve your chances of staying in control of your life despite vertigo – atlas bone adjustment.
-Read on to learn about the eight triggers of vertigo at the office and your best option to cope better.
+Read on to learn about the eight triggers of vertigo episodes at the office and your best option to cope better.

 Table of Contents

 Vertigo is a dizzying feeling that can occur at any time, including in the workplace.
 Although it may seem like a minor inconvenience, it can lead to a loss of productivity and even cause accidents.
 Here are some common causes of vertigo at work: